RegioHelden/django-kafka/README.md

 ## Making a new release
 - [bump-my-version](https://github.com/callowayproject/bump-my-version) is used to manage releases.
 - [Ruff](https://github.com/astral-sh/ruff) linter is used to validate the code style.
-Make sure your code complies withg the defined rules.
-You may use `ruff check --fix` for that.
+Make sure your code complies with the defined rules.
+You may use `ruff check --fix` to fix violations and `ruff format` to reformat the code according to ruff rules.
 Ruff is executed by GitHub actions and the workflow will fail if Ruff validation fails.

 - Add your changes to the [CHANGELOG](CHANGELOG.md), then run
 ```bash